Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

-Taking patent exhaustion further, it usually applies for redistribution (e.g. if a company redistribute a large project like Linux it could be possible that they exhaust all their related patents), or if the company for instance clone a Git repo, make some changes, and then make a pull request (however, does this count as redistribution which would exhaust any patents applicable for the complete repository, or only for the specific change made?).
+Taking patent exhaustion further, it usually applies for redistribution (e.g. if a company redistribute a large project like Linux it could be possible that they exhaust all their related patents), or if the company for instance clone a Git repo, make some changes, and then make a pull request (however, does this count as redistribution which would exhaust any patents applicable for the complete repository, or only for the specific changes made?).
 Something to keep in mind, more on this here [1].
 For these reasons, patent exhaustion could be why some companies are hesitant to contribute to open-source projects.